Legislative violence: 31 January 1972

 During a dispute over the conduct of British Army soldiers on Bloody Sunday on the day before, Independent Socialist MP Bernadette Devlin punched the Conservative Party Home Secretary Reginald Maudling.
 Her aggression was in response to the comments made by Maudling, who was maintaining that the 1st Battalion, Parachute Regiment had fired at the protesters in self-defence, contrary to the testimonies of civilian eyewitnesses (including Devlin herself).
 She argued that she was being denied the right to speak.
 Her actions resulted in her being banned from the House of Commons of the United Kingdom for six months.

 27 May 1976

 In the aftermath of a rancorous debate with Labour MPs over the Aircraft and Shipbuilding Industries Bill, Conservative Michael Heseltine was enraged by a group who began singing The Red Flag.
-He seized the chamber's ceremonial mace and brandished it over his head but was restrained by Jim Prior, and after his departure, legislative action was suspended for the day.
+He seized the chamber's ceremonial mace and brandished it over his head but was restrained by Jim Prior, and after his departure, the sitting was suspended for the rest of the day.